akash-3107/Langchain-LLM-Development/README.md

    - Evaluation of chains
    - QAGenerationChain (Input documents and create question answer pair from it.
 It uses a language model to do that)
    - QAEvalChain

+6. Agents (Agents.ipynb)
+   - Can be integrated with built-in tools, wikipedia or python (PythonREPL) agents